Burak-yldz/HypotenuseCalculater/README.md

 # HypotenuseCalculater

-I calculated of hypotonuse with this project.
+I calculated of hypotenuse with this project.